Table of Contents

 | Over $50/month | Perceived as coaching, needs stronger value proposition |

-The internal case study benchmark: $12/month maximized revenue per visitor at $37.20 per 100 visitors — the conversion math favors the middle of the range.
+The internal benchmark: $12/month maximized revenue per visitor at $37.20 per 100 visitors — the conversion math favors the middle of the range.

 Price increases are less destructive than most creators fear.
 In one Paprika case study, a creator increased price from $10 to $12/month and saw a 1.5% cancellation rate — 3 members out of 200 left.
 The 98.5% who stayed generated more revenue than the pre-increase baseline immediately.